exotica-jewelry/multietch-dev/content/how-to-use/disposal/index.md

 you find out what is allowed?
 The best way is to check with the wastewater manager of your town and provide them with the [SDS](/safety/#sds).

-We are in the process of determining how those regulations might vary in different localities—sometimes local regulations are more stringent than Federal rules.
-We will update this page and [blog](/blog/) about it when we have details to share.

-We are aware of larger companies using many gallons of Multi-Etch per week who are allowed to neutralize their waste etchant and sewer it with lots of water but they may have a special permit.
-We know baking soda is often used to neutralize Multi-Etch but we don’t know what other regulations apply.

 **Consult the wastewater expert where you live to determine what is allowed, and check back here for updates.**